alice-labs/plugin-woocommerce/wp-content/plugins/myaliceai/readme.txt

 == Installation ==

 Install MyAlice as a regular WordPress plugin.
-Here is different ways to install Alice Chatbot plugin :
+Here are 2 different ways to install MyAlice plugin :

-= Install by Search Plugin =
+### **INSTALL BY SEARCHING PLUGIN**

-- In your Admin, go to menu Plugins > Add New
+- In your Admin, go to menu Plugins > Add New.
-- Search MyAlice
+- Search with MyAlice.
-- Click to install
+- Click to install.
-- Activate the plugin
+- Activate the plugin.
-- For the settings page go to WooCommerce > Settings > Alice Chatbot
-- Insert the plugin auth key from Alice website

-= Install by Upload Plugin =
+- You will see a MyAlice tab in your right side navigation bar in Wordpress.
+The next steps are described there.

+### **INSTALL BY UPLOADING PLUGIN**

-- Download the latest version of MyAlice (.zip file)
+- Download the latest version of MyAlice Plugin (.zip file).
-- In your Admin, go to menu Plugins > Add New
+- In your Admin, go to menu > Plugins > Add New.
-- Select  "Upload Plugin"
+- Select “Upload Plugin”.
-- Click on “Choose File”
+- Click on “Choose File”.
-- Select downloaded alice.zip & click on ‘Install Now’ button
+- Select downloaded myalice.zip & click on "Install Now" button.
-- Activate the plugin
+- Activate the plugin.
-- For the settings page go to WooCommerce > Settings > Alice Chatbot
-- Insert the plugin auth key from Alice website
+- You will see a MyAlice tab in your left side navigation bar in Wordpress.
+The next steps are described there.

 == Frequently Asked Questions ==